 Cushioned plastic bottles partially filled with sand (or similar) will be suspended on a rope of fixed length, and swung into the robot as a pendulum to apply the push.
 Bottles of mass 1 kg, 2 kg, 3 kg and 5 kg will be available, where the default mass to use in each size class will be 1 kg in KidSize, 2 kg in TeenSize and 3 kg in AdultSize.
 If a robot completes a fully successful trial with the default mass for its size class, then a larger bottle may be used in further trials.
-PET bottles, partially filled with sand or water to determine the weight, cushioned with a layer of foam material (max.
-1 cm thick), and suspended by a rope, will be used as a pendulum to apply the push.
-A 1 kg weight will be used for KidSize, 2 kg for TeenSize, and 3 kg for AdultSize.

-The length of the rope L (between 1.5 1 and 2 meters, measured from the point of attachment to the centre of mass of the bottle) will remain fixed for all trials of a particular size class.
-The rope is attached to a frame of adjustable height, which is used to adjust the centre of mass of the bottle at the moment of impact to be as close as possible to the height of the centre of mass of the robot bottom of the bottle to be at the height of the centre of mass of the robot.
-Where this is not possible, the centre of mass of the bottle should strike a solid part of the centre of the height of the centre of the centre of the centre of the bottle should be clearly marked.
+The length of the rope L (between 1.5 and 2 meters, measured from the point of attachment to the centre of mass of the bottle) will remain fixed for all trials of a particular size class.
+The rope is attached to a frame of adjustable height, which is used to adjust the centre of mass of the bottle at the moment of impact to be as close as possible to the height of the centre of mass of the robot .
+Where this is not possible, the centre of mass of the bottle should strike a solid part of the centre of the hips of the robot.
+For this and other purposes, the centre of mass of the bottle should be clearly marked.